racket/rhombus/shrubbery/0000-shrubbery.md

 ```

 As illustrated in those examples, there is no constraint on how much
-indetation a nested group sequence must use, as long as the indentation
+indentation a nested group sequence must use, as long as the indentation
 is more than the enclosing group.
 Within an _opener_-_closer_ pair, a
 nested group sequence can start at any indentation; it doesn't have to be
 indented to the right of the _opener_.